Header image courtesy of @gindacomalaysia (via Instagram)

 Perhaps you love takoyaki but crave a twist on the classic dish.
 Check out Authentic Takoyaki (真‧章魚無雙), where takoyaki come in flavours such as black truffle, honey mustard, crab paste, mentaiko (明太子; pollock roe), and more.
 Not only are their takoyaki (starting from $28 for six pieces) buttery and smooth, but they are also generous with their toppings, making the experience all the more rewarding.
 With 12 flavours on the menu, you can come back again and again and never get bored of discovering a new twist each time.

-Friends in the northwest region of Hong Kong rejoice—there’s fresh takoyaki near you, too!
+Friends in the northwest region of Hong Kong rejoice!
 At local favourite Takoyaki Master HK (章魚燒大師) in Tuen Mun, you can get the piping-hot balls just as they are, or top them with crunchy flying fish roe, umami mentaiko, or some crisp chopped green onions.
 For an extra spicy kick, challenge yourself and order their wasabi takoyaki (starting from $26).
-Be prepared to wait around ten minutes per order though as fresh batches run out quickly.
+Be prepared to wait around 10 minutes per order though as fresh batches run out quickly.